 If you love boiled eggs, having an Electric Kettle at your home can be a great advantage for you.
 You may have heard that you can only boil water with an electric kettle.
 Now, you can break the myth.
 You can prepare a fully-boiled egg or a half-boiled egg with it.
 An Electric Kettle does not only make the process faster, but it is a very user-friendly process.
 To know how to boil eggs in an electric kettle, check the following step by step guide.
 In the end, you will learn to prepare a boiled egg with your favorite dish.
+But be cautious and do exactly as described.

 1. Settle Eggs at room temperature